Skip to content

 Limitations

-• Limited to 448 questions, which may not cover all scientific domains
+• Limited scale (448 questions), which may not cover all scientific sub-domains

 • Multiple-choice format may not fully capture open-ended reasoning ability